Lean Long-Term Growth Portfolio - January 2017 Update

 Conclusion

-The 0.6 performance to date is a decent start, especially when considering that the LLGP owns companies including Amazon, Boeing, Calavo Growers, DexCom, Grupo Aeroportuario del Pacifico, Kansas City Southern, Lockheed Martin, Raytheon, Sprouts and VF Corporation.
+The 0.6 performance to date is a decent start, especially when considering that the LLGP owns companies including Amazon, Boeing, Calavo Growers, DexCom, Grupo Aeroportuario del Pacifico, Kansas City Southern, Lockheed Martin, Raytheon, Sprouts and V.F.
+Corporation.
 These companies have been either a direct target or have been impacted by President Trump's political rhetoric.

 There is a lot of noise surrounding trade, immigration, infrastructure spending, etc. The looming balancing of the federal budget is also soon approaching.
 While these political events will continue to create volatility, I am focused on the long-term picture.